 How to Sign Documents on iPhone & iPad from eMail Quickly

-The Markup feature requires a modern version of iOS, meaning you’ll need iOS 9.0 or a later version installed on the iPhone, iPad, or iPod touch.
+The Markup feature requires a modern version of iOS, meaning you’ll need iOS 9.0 or a later version installed on the iPhone, iPad, or iPod touch, though how you sign the document is slightly different depending on the version of iOS you have installed on the device (don’t worry, we’ll show you both).
 The rest is easy and handled in the email client, so if you want to try it out yourself just email yourself a PDF file, an image, or another document that could be signed – for testing purposes it doesn’t actually need to be an official contract or anything, as the Markup feature works with nearly all mail attachments.
 And yes, this works not only with attachments sent to you, but also to attachments you want to send out.
 Read on to learn how to use this great feature.

-How to Digitally Sign & Return Documents in Mail for iOS
+How to Sign Documents in Mail on iPhone and iPad for iOS 12

 Assuming you have an attachment document to sign in an email on the iOS device, here’s what you do to digitally sign the document and send it out quickly: